SanPen/GridCal/doc/md_source/structure.md

 ### The Driver

-A driver in GridCal is the central mechanism that orchestrates simulations.
+A driver in VeraGrid is the central mechanism that orchestrates simulations.
 There is a driver for each simulation type.
 A Driver is responsible for preparing the inputs, executing the calculations, and providing the necessary configurations to run a specific analysis.
 Think of the driver